StevenBlack/k7waterfront/topic/AbleSailKingston.md

 ---

-<strong>Able Sail Kingston</strong> (ASK) is a not-for-profit organization that provides recreational sailing programs to Kingston's community of disabled persons.
+**Able Sail Kingston** (ASK) is a not-for-profit organization that provides recreational sailing programs to Kingston's community of disabled persons.

 <div id="flickrBadgeTarget"></div>